CurveDocs/curve-docs/docs/cryptoswap-exchange/in-depth.md

 ## **Monitoring Liquidity Balance within Pools**

-To see how balanced liquidity is within a pool, navigate to the pool's page, for example the [EURe/USDC pool on Arbitrum](https://www.curve.finance/dex/arbitrum/pools/factory-twocrypto-89/deposit).
+To see how balanced liquidity is within a pool, navigate to the pool's page, for example, the [EURe/USDC pool on Arbitrum](https://www.curve.finance/dex/arbitrum/pools/factory-twocrypto-89/deposit).
 At the bottom of the pool details, click the `Advanced` tab.
 You will then see the following details:

 ![Cryptoswap Pool Details UI](../assets/images/cryptoswap/price-scale.png)